scantist/user-docs/docs/en-US/Settings/Members-and-Teams/index.md

 ### Add member

-Adding members to your organization is useful when you want your team to use a single organization on {{companyConfig.COMPANY_NAME}} and streamline the scanning process.
+Adding members to your organization is useful when you want your team to use a single organization on {{companyConfig.APP_NAME}} and streamline the scanning process.

 1. Click on “Add member” icon